 Every one of us has a different circadian rhythm, but the average duration is 24.5 hours.
-An exception is the people that stay up late in the night as they tend to have a longer circadian rhythm.
+An exception is the people that stay up late in the night as they have a longer circadian rhythm.
 In contrast, the rhythms of people that sleep earlier are reduced below 24 hours.
-Based on the research done by Dr. Charles Czeisler of Harvard Medical in 1981, it was revealed that daylight keeps an individual’s internal clock aligned with the environment.
+Based on the research by Dr. Charles Czeisler of Harvard Medical in 1981, it was revealed that daylight keeps an individual’s internal clock aligned with the environment.

 Effects of Blue LEDs on Sleep

 Lighting has been maneuvered by fluorescent lamps and light-emitting diodes (LEDs).
 This is because they are more efficient and have been found to provide better lighting than incandescent bulbs.
 They were found in everything from task lighting to TV to smartphones.

 Any artificial light, including LEDs, fluorescent lamps, and incandescent bulbs, can affect an individual’s normal sleep patterns.
 The body’s biological clock is affected by the amount of light and darkness the body is exposed to.
 This is referred to as the circadian rhythm.

 The circadian rhythm regulates the timing of numerous physiological processes.
 Physiological activities include sleeping and feeding habits, the brain’s activity, hormone production rate, and cell regeneration.

 The retina detects the light, which then signals to the hypothalamus.
 When it’s getting dark outside, the hypothalamus signals the body to produce sleep hormones.
 That process produces melatonin and reduces body temperature to prepare the body for sleep.

 In the morning, when there is exposure to light, the body receives a signal from the light about getting up and producing hormones such as cortisol responsible for the waking up process of the body.
 Artificial light confuses the body’s natural rhythm.
 The retina can now receive light, irrespective of the time of the day.